CDOT-EDX/Project/README.md

 *last updated on Jan 7/2016*

-*new option on slideContent - `"playAudioIndex"` works only for CSVs and doesn't build content if option is specified
+*new option on slideContent - `"playAudio"` works only for CSVs and doesn't build content if option is specified

 *new option on slideContent - `"hideNext"`